transport-data/portal/docs/orgs/README.md

 ## Create Organization

-You can create a organization in the `/dashboard/organizations/create` route where you can define
+You can create a organization in the `/dashboard/organizations/create` route where you can define.
+Only sysadmin user can create an organization.

 - Title for the organization
 - URL for the organization, which is going to act as an ID for the organization, and act as URL in the public pages such `/organizations/{organization url}`